Call now: 917-675-6553

 • Conversion (theft): If you’ve been deprived of the use of some property and suffered harm as a result, you may have a civil case for theft, seeking damages to compensate you for your losses.

-• Defamation or libel: Defamation and libel involve making a false statement against someone that results in harm.
+• Defamation or Libel: Defamation and libel involve making a false statement against someone that results in harm.
 Intentional affliction of emotional distress: Outrageous conduct intended to cause someone to become severely fearful or otherwise upset.

 • Fraud: Lies, misstatements, or other deceitful actions intended to harm the victim.
 Trespass: Intentionally entering upon or interfering with the victim’s property and thereby causing harm to the victim.